Or, how to look awfully clever in front of your boss.

-And yet, relatively few Engineering Directors, even in GMP environments, have brought a truly scientific approach to bear on their calibration program in order to balance risk with cost to create a statistically optimized program.
+And yet, relatively few Engineering Directors, even in GMP environments, have brought a truly scientific approach to bear on their calibration programme in order to balance risk with cost to create a statistically optimised programme.

 Are you wasting time & money calibrating everything when in fact, it may not be necessary?

-LotusWorks is an outsourced engineering company that has developed an approach to calibration that is more nuanced than the ‘Calibrate everything, and nothing will be missed school.
-The result is a calibration program that
+LotusWorks is an outsourced engineering company that has developed an approach to calibration that is more nuanced than the ‘Calibrate everything and nothing will be missed’ school.
+The result is a calibration programme that

 - Reduces cost

 - Increases efficiency

 It may seem counterintuitive to claim to reduce both cost and risk at the same time, but this has indeed been our experience.

 Our approach recognises that not all instruments are equally important, nor is their likelihood to approach an out of compliance event.

 To optimise a client’s calibration programme, we work through a two-phase process that firstly identifies WHAT requires calibration and secondly helps to determine through statistical analysis, WHEN it needs to be calibrated.